george-ayris/teach/README.md

 - Switch on warn flag in compiler
 - Add more tests for existing features
 - Extract shared webpack code
+- Deal with pop up blocking of pdf render - probably display in a modal

 # Requirements
 - Python features currently require (working with Python 2.7):